 Get Connected: This program develops competencies to navigate and improve youth’s digital citizenship by promoting responsible use of technology and online presence.
 It teaches ethical and responsible communication strategies.
 It also covers cyberbullying, sexting, the sharing of compromising images or recordings and recognition of online dangers/predators.

-Substance Use Program: This program provides youth with a non-judgmental, supportive space in which they may express their thoughts and feelings concerning their experience of substance use and the impact of substance related behaviour within their lives.
+Substance Use Workshop: This program provides youth with a non-judgmental, supportive space in which they may express their thoughts and feelings concerning their experience of substance use and the impact of substance related behaviour within their lives.
 It also addresses influencing factors, implications, risk factors, facts and myths, & harm reduction strategies.

 Understanding Anger: This program addresses risks and needs in the areas of emotional regulation, anger, hostility and aggression by providing youth with the necessary tools and skills to avoid harmful and/or impulsive reactions.
 Youth are provided with communication, empathy and problem-solving tools as well as strategies to recognize cues, thought patterns, healing processes and solutions.

-Employment Program: This program provides the support for youth to create a professional resume that highlights their skills, assist them with job search skills and interview preparation.
+Employment Workshop: This program provides the support for youth to create a professional resume that highlights their skills, assist them with job search skills and interview preparation.
 It examines the skills and qualities employers look for, and work ethics required for job retention.
 Youth will also be supported with referrals to free youth employment programs that aid with finding employment opportunities.
 Based on their employment interests, youth may also be offered certificate workshops in Safe Food Handling or Smart Serve.